94.16% = DEFICIENT

 FINDEX is a novel way to gauge whether a species’ abundance is trending up or down.
 The calculations compare the desired condition of a fish stock with its existing condition.
 Specifically, FINDEX measures the gaps between either Target or Threshold biological reference values necessary for population recovery and the most recent, or “Terminal”, estimates of those values.
 Biological reference points vary among species depending upon the available data.

-For Bluefish, the FINDEX gap assessment compared Target and Terminal values of Fishing Mortality (F35%) and Spawning Stock Biomass (SSB35%) from the most recent stock assessment model.
+For Bluefish, the FINDEX gap assessment compared Target and Terminal values of Fishing Mortality (F35%) and Spawning Stock Biomass (SSB35%) from the 2022 stock assessment support information.
 The model, which includes Bluefish data from North Carolina, was developed jointly by the Atlantic States Marine Fisheries Commission and the Mid-Atlantic Fishery Management Council.
-The Terminal year in the stock assessment model was 2018.
+The Terminal year in the stock assessment model was 2022.

 Here's the FINDEX formula used for Bluefish:

 - (1.572 x 0.599) x 100 = 94.16%

 “Deficient” is assigned to any stock with a FINDEX value between 50 and 99%.

 The most recent peer-reviewed stock assessment model for Bluefish (2022 data) tells a mixed story.
 Fishing mortality performed well relative to the target reference point, indicating overfishing was not occurring.

 On the other hand, Spawning Stock Biomass remained well below the target, indicating the stock was overfished.
 Stock status suggesting “overfishing” is not occurring, while at the same time indicating that the stock is “overfished” is difficult to interpret.
 Our FINDEX metric remedies this confusion by classifying Bluefish’s status as “Deficient.”